|

 88. foreclosure

-the legal proceedings initiated by a creditor to repossess the collateral for loan that is in default
+proceedings initiated to repossess the collateral for a loan

 89. foresight